PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 ### Setting the path to JavaScript Lint

-The Squiz coding standard [includes a sniff](https://github.com/PHPCSStandards/PHP_CodeSniffer/blob/master/src/Standards/Squiz/Sniffs/Debug/JavaScriptLintSniff.php) that will check each JavaScript file using [JavaScript Lint](http://www.javascriptlint.com/), a tool that checks all your JavaScript source code for common mistakes without actually running the script or opening the web page.
+The `Squiz.Debug.JavascriptLint` sniff will check each JavaScript file using [JavaScript Lint](http://www.javascriptlint.com/), a tool that checks all your JavaScript source code for common mistakes without actually running the script or opening the web page.
 Use the `jsl_path` configuration option to tell the JavaScript Lint sniff where to find the tool.

 ```bash
 $ phpcs --config-set jsl_path /path/to/jsl